cife

 “Examinations make good servants but poor masters” (T.H.Huxley, 1860)

-Despite much change and curriculum reform over the past 60 years, A levels continue to be trusted by universities both as a means of selecting capable students and as a foundation of knowledge and skills for starting a degree.
+Despite much change and curriculum reform since they were first introduced in the 1950s, A levels continue to be trusted by universities both as a means of selecting capable students and as a foundation of knowledge and skills for starting a degree.
 They are sometimes known as the “gold standard.”
-University courses are themselves infinitely more diverse and flexible than they were in the past and A level has evolved into a less prescriptive and more flexible exam.
-Nevertheless, it remains “advanced” in the depth and scope of understanding required.
-It is an academic exam in the way that, for example, GCSEs are not.
-The system is also well-understood by employers.
+University courses are themselves infinitely more diverse and flexible than they were in the past and A level has evolved into a less prescriptive and more flexible examination.
+Nevertheless, in the depth and scope of understanding that is required, they remain an “Advanced level” of study.
+It is much more of an academic examination than, for example, GCSEs.
+The A level system is also well-understood by employers, highly valued around the world, and the qualifications are thus very “tradeable” whatever and wherever your ambitions lie.
+In the UK, about 300,000 students a year take, usually three, A levels.

-The IB Diploma was designed over 40 years ago as a school-leaving certificate with full international transferability and for many years now it has fulfilled that objective, including in the UK.
+The IB Diploma was first examined in the early 1970s as a school-leaving certificate with full international transferability and for many years now it has fulfilled that objective, including in the UK.
 It also offers breadth and depth in its syllabus, providing high-achieving generalists in particular with a challenging and rewarding programme of study.
 It is arguably less suitable for academically weaker students or those who wish to specialise early on a particular academic area.
+In the UK, about 5000 students a year take the IB Diploma.

 History and purpose

-The three qualifications have evolved over differing periods of time from quite distinct origins and principles, but they are all regarded as meaningful and important indicators of academic achievement for university admission purposes.
+A level and IB qualifications have evolved over differing periods of time from quite distinct origins and principles, but they are both regarded as meaningful and important indicators of academic achievement for university admission purposes.

 A level

 Advanced-level exams replaced the Higher School Certificate in 1951, and with various modifications over the years have remained the main qualification for university-bound school leavers in England, Wales and Northern Ireland.
-Traditionally a highly exclusive and rigid assessment mode aimed at the top 20% of the ability range, the evolution of A level from a two-year linear course with an exam at the end to a modular course (in which each subject is divided into several separately-examined parts) took place gradually between the late 80s and 2000.
-By the year 2000 there were strong educational reasons – not least the inefficiency of linear courses which up to 30% of students were failing to complete or pass – to standardise the exam and to offer greater breadth to students through modules.
+Originally a highly exclusive and rigid assessment mode aimed at the top 20% of the ability range, the evolution of A level from a two-year linear course with an examination at the end to a modular course (in which each subject is divided into several separately-examined parts) took place gradually from the late ’80s onwards.
+By the year 2000 there were strong educational reasons – not least the inappropriateness of courses which up to 30% of students were failing to complete or pass – to standardise the exam and to offer greater breadth to students through modules.

-However, government felt that A level had become too easy, and brought in a series of changes designed to make it more ‘rigorous’.
+Two decades later, however, and the UK government felt that A level had become too easy, and brought in a series of changes designed to make it more ‘rigorous’.
 A key change was to go back to a linear course, all examined at the end.
-Changing back was spread over a number of years but was complete by the summer of 2019 when the last modular A level exams were sat.
-See ‘The new A-level and GCSE exams‘ for more on the reforms.
-There is now an A8 grade for the very brightest candidates which may have taken a bit of the wind out of the sails of the Pre-U qualification.
+Changing back was complete by the summer of 2019 when the last modular A level exams were sat.

-The Extended Project Qualification (EPQ) has been taken on by an increasing number of colleges to extend their more able A-level students.
+The Extended Project Qualification (EPQ) which began in 2008 has been taken on by an increasing number of colleges to extend their more able A level students.

-Ever since their introduction, A levels have been associated with entry to higher education and this remains their most widely-used application.
-But over time they have also acquired a broader significance as a precursor to employment and as one strand in a qualifications framework which is designed to recognise the full range of advanced achievement of which young people are capable, from purely academic and theoretical learning through to the skills and knowledge associated with specific jobs.
-This trend was embodied in the Curriculum 2000 reforms which increased the flexibility of, and broadened the range of subjects and types of learning within, the A-level strand, for instance by establishing A levels in vocational subjects.
-The recent return to linear A levels has reduced some of that flexibility and breadth and seen a return in most subjects to a reliance on terminal examinations.
+Ever since their introduction, A levels have been associated with entry to higher education, and this remains their most widely used application.
+But over time they have also acquired a broader significance as a precursor to employment and as an academic strand in a wider qualifications framework which is designed to recognise the full range of advanced achievement of which young people are capable.
+This trend was embodied in the Curriculum 2000 reforms which increased the flexibility of and broadened the range of subjects and types of learning within A level.
+The return to linear A levels reduced some of that flexibility and breadth and saw a return in most subjects to grading based on terminal examinations.

-For the past thirty years the publication of A-level results has seen an annual debate about whether the exam has become easier, and whether this is a good thing.
+For the past thirty years the publication of A-level results has seen a tedious annual debate about whether the exam has become easier, and whether this is a good thing.
 Here’s an example from the Guardian newspaper

-Two of the UK exam boards offer ‘International A levels’ to schools outside the UK.
-These are modeled on UK A level, with some differences in content and examination (most notably retaining AS as a contributor to A level marks).
-Visit the OCR and Pearson websites for more information on International A level.
+Three of the UK exam boards offer ‘International A levels’ to schools outside the UK.
+These are modelled on UK A level, with some differences in content and examination (most notably retaining AS as a contributor to A level marks).

 IB

 Not to be confused with the national ‘BAC’ exams in France, the International Baccalaureate was created at the International School of Geneva in 1968, with assistance from several other international schools.
 IB started life as a single programme for internationally mobile students preparing for university.
 It has now grown into three programmes for students aged 3 to 19, with the Diploma as the final two-year section for university aspirants.
 Although the first IB schools were predominantly private international schools, today over half of all IB schools are state-funded.
-The IB mission statement sums up its aims and ethos:
+This statement from the IB summed up its aims and ethos:

 “The International Baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
 To this end the organisation works with schools, governments and international organisations to develop challenging programmes of international education and rigorous assessment.
 These programmes encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.”